Dev-X25874/Gati/docs/source/gati.rst

 above configs currently take all 256 bits, this is not a problem, these least significant remaining bits can be assumed to be reserved.

+The Bus Master Controller facilitates communication between a master device and multiple slave devices within a system.
+It transmits the instruction set from the config block to different compute block.

-For implementation details of config block, see :ref:`configuration_block`
+For implementation details of config block/Bus master controller, see :ref:`configuration_block`

 .. sectionauthor:: Shreeyash Pandey (@bojle)